beviu/m2-internship/presentations/updates.typ

 + CPU cache pollution@flexsc
 + Speculative execution barrier

-  #text(
-    gray,
-    .75em,
-    quote(attribution: <intel-manual>)[
+  #text(gray, .75em, quote(attribution: <intel-manual>)[
     *Instruction ordering.* Instructions following a SYSCALL may be fetched from memory before earlier instructions complete execution, but they will not execute (even speculatively) until all instructions prior to the SYSCALL have completed execution (the later instructions may execute before data stored by the earlier instructions have become globally visible).
-    ],
-  )
+  ])

 Harder to measure.